kipvla/geo-backend/README.md

 --------

-USER **PUT**: http://localhost:8000/user/add-friend SENDS A FRIEND REQUEST FROM USER ACCOUNT
+USER **PUT**: http://localhost:8000/user/add-friend SENDS A FRIEND REQUEST FROM USER ACCOUNT * gets the ID and name by searching through the user profiles

 REQUEST